 What was happening was the questionable site had somehow found our public stats page and was running a robot to report false information to our server.
 This false information was seen in the form of an external link and registered in our stats program as a link to the referring page.

 So what does that mean?
-What the questionable site was doing was not trying to referrer to us; it was trying to get our web stats page to referrer to them.
+What the questionable site was doing was not trying to refer to us; it was trying to get our web stats page to refer to them.
 If our stats pages were then indexed by a search engine their link would be seen on our web stats page and counted as a referring link to them.
 Tricky!
 Fortunately, our web stats pages aren’t listed in any search engine so any benefit they thought they were was minimal.